JiangXL/BIO-BioInfo-2018/final/Review.md

 to measure.
 However, the qualitative aspecrts of these prediction can be tested in experimental populations in which five loci aer segregating.

-## General Implications of the Results
+# General Implications of the Results
-Five-locus models add an imporatnt ovbsetatijon not seeni int ehtwo locus model
+Five-locus models add an imporatnt observation not seeni int ehtwo locus model